techwitch74/TSS/README.md

 If you start the script without any parameters, you will see available options in the help menu:
 ` C:\tools> tss `
 ```
- TSS v2021.02.19.2 (c) Microsoft CSS
+ TSS v2021.04.16.0 (c) Microsoft CSS
  DISCLAIMER:
  TSS is a collection of cmd/powershell scripts that mainly utilize the built-in Windows OS logging mechanisms or other Microsoft tools (like process monitor, procdump, ...) to collect static (like Event Logs, registry outputs, configuration outputs and similar) or dynamic repro logs (like network traces, user/kernel mode memory dumps, perfmon logs, Process monitor logs, ETL traces from various Windows OS components and similar) to troubleshoot various Windows OS or other Microsoft product related problems dispatched to Microsoft Support.
 TSS has been developed and maintained by Microsoft Support Platform Escalation Team.
 For more details on TSS please visit https://aka.ms/TssTools

- Syntax: Tss Param[:<argument>] argument in [square brackets] for Param is optional, defaults will be used if argument is missing, the order of sub-args is mandatory, '|' means 'OR', ':' is a delimiter between params and/or args, 'def: val' stands for Default value, '<name>'  in angle brackets is placeholder.
+ Syntax: Tss Param[:<argument>[:<arg2>]] argument(s) in [square brackets] for Param is optional, defaults will be used if argument is missing, the order of sub-args is mandatory, '|' means 'OR', ':' is a delimiter between Param and sub-args, '/' is a delimiter between two or more options for same argument, 'def: val' stands for Default value, '<name>' in angle brackets is placeholder

  Usage examples: TSS General               - enables general purpose log(s), DNScli, Network sniff, PSR, SDP, wait for user input w/ ANY-key
                  TSS rOn cliOn Trace Video - enables SMB-client ETL log(s), Network sniff=Trace, Problem-Step-Recorder, Video and SDP report